TugrulSTE/Career-Mode-Filter/README.md

 This project is a starting point for a Flutter application.

 ### Key Concepts:
-- Dart
+- Dart 🎯
-- Flutter
+- Flutter 💻
-- Object Oriented Proggramming
+- Object Oriented Proggramming 📋

-Thanks for visiting.
+Thanks for visiting 🚀